DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Appendix

 \subsection{Qualitative Results}

 This section presents qualitative examples to illustrate the capabilities of \textit{DriveAgent-R1} in diverse driving scenarios.
 We begin with a simple case where the agent efficiently employs text-only reasoning (See Fig.~\ref{fig:case-general-1} \& Fig.~\ref{fig:case-general-2}).
 Subsequently, we showcase the agent's active perception: at a busy intersection, it uses RoI Inspection and Retrieve View to check signals and pedestrian flow (See Fig.~\ref{fig:case-tool-1}); in a low-visibility night scene, it leverages 3D Object Detection to uncover a hidden pedestrian (See Fig.~\ref{fig:case-tool-2}); when approaching a barrier, the Depth Estimation tool provides the spatial awareness to navigate safely and plan ahead (See Fig.~\ref{fig:case-tool-3}).
 Finally, two additional examples highlight the crucial role of RoI Inspection in resolving ambiguity by assessing the risk of distant pedestrians and confirming the state of a faraway traffic signal (See Fig.~\ref{fig:case-tool-4}).
+Finally, to explicitly validate the superiority of our \textit{Hybrid Thinking} framework, we present two comparative analyses against rigid ``forced-mode" baselines.
+These cases demonstrate how the adaptive mode outperforms forced strategies by ensuring intent-driven tool usage in complex scenarios (See Fig.~\ref{fig:adaptive-tool}) and preventing information redundancy in straightforward scenes (See Fig.~\ref{fig:adaptive-text}).